ReVanced/revanced-documentation/docs/revanced-development/1_setup_development_environment.md

 1. Open the `revanced-cli` project in IntelliJ IDEA and ensure you are using the right JDK from [💼 Prerequisites](0_prerequisites.md)
 2. Import the `revanced-patches` and optionally the `revanced-patcher` project as modules into the `revanced-cli` project
-3. Add a new Run/Debug configuration for the `revanced-cli` project
+3. Add a new Run/Debug configuration for the `revanced-cli` project; Make sure to add `Before launch` tasks to build `revanced-patches` and optionally publish `revanced-patcher`

    Example configuration: